ZifengDing/ForecastTKGQA/README.md

-This is the source for our paper: ForecastTKGQuestions: A Benchmark for Temporal Question Answering and Forecasting over Temporal Knowledge Graphs.
+This is the repository for our ISWC 2023 paper: [ForecastTKGQuestions: A Benchmark for Temporal Question Answering and Forecasting over Temporal Knowledge Graphs](https://arxiv.org/abs/2208.06501).
+Please download the source code and data from [here](https://www.dropbox.com/sh/50xe3c5hndy4jl1/AABoXc7iyyGdZUOiYJO7IhZja?dl=0)
 ### Overview:

 Our constructed TKG ICEWS21 and proposed dataset ForecastTKGQuestions is under the directory *Data/*.